Andy-set-studio/personal-site-hylia/src/posts/the-p-in-progressive-enhancement-stands-for-pragmatism.md

 tags: ['writing']
 hasCodePen: true
 presentation: 'true'
+permalink: '/wrote/the-p-in-progressive-enhancement-stands-for-pragmatism/index.html'
 ---

 I often think of IE11 as a rancid smog that follows us around, spoiling things.
 This is not me criticising the browser, though.
 Instead, I’m referencing how it follows progress on the web around, hindering it.

 I’m also seemingly putting the blame on the browser for that, too, but no: that blame sits firmly on the shoulders of the web community.
-Nearly every time some modern CSS is talked about in the hellish vacuum of sensible discourse: Twitter, you can set your watch by the <dfn id="ttwa-def">TTWAI</dfn>, which is “Time To What About IE11”?
+Nearly every time some modern CSS is talked about in the hellish vacuum of sensible discourse: Twitter, you can set your watch by the <dfn id="ttwa-def">TTWAI</dfn>, which is “Time To What About IE11?”.

 ![Hipster, probably called Turd Buckman, says “WhAt aboUt IE 11 tHOuGh”](https://res.cloudinary.com/andybelldesign/image/upload/c_scale,f_auto,w_1400/v1568725444/keeping-it-simple-with-css-that-scales/presentation.081_allu7h.png)